YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A patient with a small frontal recession and strong donor area is not the same as a patient with advanced baldness, diffuse thinning, crown loss, or a previous failed operation.
 The same package cannot fit everyone safely.

-How should you get a hair transplant in Turkey?
+Getting a hair transplant in Turkey

 If you are considering a hair transplant in Turkey, begin with medical clarity rather than a package.
 The clinic should review your photos, hair loss pattern, medical history, donor area, expectations, medication use, and travel timing before it talks confidently about surgery.